 Is stress making you frustrated and irritable?
 Stress relievers can help restore calm and serenity to your chaotic life.
 You don't have to invest a lot of time or thought into stress relievers.
 If your stress is getting out of control and you need quick relief, try one of these tips.

-Physical activity pumps up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
-Exercise also refocuses your mind on your body's movements, improving your mood and helping the day's irritations fade away.
+Physical activity can pump up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
+Exercise can also refocus your mind on your body's movements, which can improve your mood and help the day's irritations fade away.
 Consider walking, jogging, gardening, housecleaning, biking, swimming, weightlifting or anything else that gets you active.

 Connect with others

-When you're stressed and irritable, your instinct may be to wrap yourself in a cocoon.
+When you're stressed and irritable, your instinct may be to isolate yourself.
 Instead, reach out to family and friends and make social connections.

 You might want to do it all, but you can't, at least not without paying a price.
 Learning to say no or being willing to delegate can help you manage your to-do list and your stress.